tdep-developers/tdep-tutorials/00_basics/README.md

 In this initial tutorial we will cover the basics of the TDEP method, using fcc Al as a simple example. ....

-[Describe how to download provided infiles]
+-Describe how to download provided infiles

 The following input files are required:
 - **infile.ucposcar**: Defines the primitive cell of your system (lattice vectors and equilibrium positions), in the VASP POSCAR format.